csvsoundsystem/nicar-cartodb-postgis/README.md

 Let's start by importing the dataset of Nebraska Counties.

-1. Right click the above link, copy URL to clipboard
+1. Right click the [counties_ne.zip link](http://csvsoundsystem.github.io/nicar-cartodb-postgis/data/counties_ne.zip), copy URL to clipboard
 2. Go to your CartoDB dasboard in the table manager
 3. Click ```New table```
 4. Paste the data URL into the form field